Electronic Cigarettes (Regulation) Bill

 Overview

-The Electronic Cigarettes (Regulation) Bill aims to deregulate the sale and use of electronic cigarettes in the UK by revoking regulations from the Tobacco and Related Products Regulations 2016 that currently restrict aspects like size, capacity, content, and packaging of e-cigarettes and their refills.
+The Electronic Cigarettes (Regulation) Bill aims to deregulate electronic cigarettes in the UK by revoking regulations from the Tobacco and Related Products Regulations 2016 that currently restrict their sale and use.
+This would remove limitations on size, capacity, content, and packaging of e-cigarettes and their refill containers.

 Description

 This bill primarily seeks to amend the Tobacco and Related Products Regulations 2016.
-Specifically, it revokes Part 6 (electronic cigarettes) and Part 7 (electronic cigarette advertising) of these regulations.
-Further, it removes references to e-cigarettes from other sections concerning cross-border sales and offences.
-The bill also empowers the Secretary of State to create further regulations consequential to these changes.
-Crucially, any existing legislation restricting the size, capacity, content, or packaging of e-cigarettes or refill containers will cease to have effect.
-The bill defines "electronic cigarette" and "refill container" to clarify which products are covered by the deregulation.
-The act extends to England, Wales, Scotland, and Northern Ireland and came into force on March 30, 2021.
+Specifically, it revokes Part 6 (relating to electronic cigarettes) and Part 7 (concerning electronic cigarette advertising) from these regulations.
+Further, it removes references to e-cigarettes from several other clauses, including those on cross-border sales and offenses.
+The bill also grants the Secretary of State the power to create additional regulations to address any unforeseen consequences of the deregulation.

 Government Spending

-The bill is expected to reduce government spending on enforcement of regulations related to e-cigarettes.
-Precise figures are unavailable from the provided text.
+The bill is expected to reduce government spending on enforcement of regulations related to electronic cigarettes.
+Precise figures are not provided within the bill itself, but savings could result from reduced regulatory oversight and enforcement actions.

 Groups Affected

-• E-cigarette manufacturers and retailers: Will experience reduced regulatory burdens and potentially increased sales due to less stringent rules.
+- E-cigarette manufacturers and retailers: Will likely experience reduced regulatory burdens and potentially increased sales.

-• Government regulatory bodies: Will have a reduced role in overseeing the e-cigarette market.
+- Government agencies responsible for tobacco control: Will have a reduced role in the regulation of e-cigarettes.

 Powered by nyModel